-The Fire Department has an ISO rating of 5.
+The Fire Department has an ISO Public Protection Classification of 5.
 The rating is based on our quick response time, available manpower, certified equipment and practical training.
 Our priority is the safety of our citizens and the protection of property.
-We provide Fire Suppression, Vehicle Extrication, and Rescue services to our jurisdiction.
+We provide Fire Suppression, Vehicle Extrication, Basic Life Support and Rescue services to our jurisdiction.
 We also offer Fire Prevention and Fire Safety presentations that teach hundreds of elementary school children each year how to handle emergencies.
-Our trained and dedicated Firefighters have a knowledge of our City and involvement with the people of our community that create a strong commitment to public safety.
+Our trained and dedicated firefighters have a knowledge of our City and involvement with the people of our community that create a strong commitment to public safety.

 Fire Prevention and Safety